Aziza Claudia Gibson-Hunter

 be found in the collections of the Washington DC Art Bank, the

 Liberian Embassy, Montgomery County, Maryland, and other noted

 collections.
 She completed, two public commissions for Washington,

 DC Department of General Services.
 The Wall of Unity (2017) and,

 ANCESTORS, (2019) are both located in Washington, DC public schools.

 In 2019 Aziza was a Pyramid Atlantic Denbo Fellow.
 She is currently

-a cofounding member of Black Artists of DC, and a post-studio
+a cofounding member of Black

-has a studio in Washington DC.
+Ms. Gibson-Hunter has a studio in Washington, DC.